Karambir Singh: Flag rank

-On promotion to flag rank, Singh was appointed as the Chief of Staff, Eastern Naval Command.
+On promotion to flag rank, Singh was appointed the Chief of Staff, Eastern Naval Command.
 His other important flag appointments include Chief of Staff of the Tri-Services Unified Command at Andaman & Nicobar Islands and as the Flag Officer Commanding Maharashtra and Gujarat Naval Area (FOMAG).
-As the Director General of Project Seabird, he stewarded the development of the Navy's new base at Karwar.
+As the Director General Project Seabird, he stewarded the development of the Navy's new base at Karwar.
 He went on serve as the Deputy Chief of the Naval Staff, following which he was appointed as Vice Chief of Naval Staff.

 He assumed office of the Flag Officer Commanding-in-Chief Eastern Naval Command on 31 October 2017, succeeding Vice Admiral Harish Bisht.
 In a career spanning close to 39 years, he has been awarded the Param Vishist Seva Medal and the Ati Vishist Seva Medal.

-On 23 March 2019, the Government of India named him Chief of Naval Staff, superseding Vice Admiral Bimal Verma.
+On 23 March 2019, the Government of India named him the Chief of Naval Staff, superseding Vice Admiral Bimal Verma.
 He is the first helicopter pilot to have served as Chief of Staff of the Indian Navy.

 He superannuated on 30 November 2021, and was succeeded as Chief of Naval Staff by Vice Admiral R. Hari Kumar.

-Bi-lateral visits as CNS
+Bilateral visits as CNS

 Awards and decorations

+Singh was conferred with the Order of the Rising Sun, Gold and Silver Star of Japan on 29 April 2023 as a part of the 2023 Spring Conferment of Decorations.
+He was conferred the order in recognition of his contributions to strengthening the relationship between Japan and India on national defense.